omnitel1113/Hangman/README.md

 # Hangman
-Code for Hangman in Python using turtle library graphic functions
+Code for Hangman game in Python using turtle library graphic functions